xplshn/bigdl/README.md

 ## Contributing

 Contributions are welcome!
 Whether you've found a bug, have a feature request, or wish to improve the documentation, your input is valuable.
 Fork the repository, make your changes, and submit a pull request.
-Together, we can make BigDL even more powerful and user-friendly.
+Together, we can make BigDL even more powerful and simpler.
 If you can provide repos that meet the requirements to add them to `bigdl`, I'd be grateful.

 ## License